Dwight E. Adams: Career

 Adams career with the Federal Bureau of Investigation began as a Special Agent in 1983 in Memphis, Tennessee.
-Adams joined the FBI Laboratory in 1987.
+Adams joined the FBI Laboratory in Virginia in 1987.
 While at the Laboratory, Adams headed the research team that "developed and validated the DNA testing procedures ultimately used in the FBI and throughout the world."
 Adams’ research into reliability of DNA through validation enabled the FBI to be the first public crime laboratory to offer DNA testing for criminal casework.
 Adams would go on to be the first FBI Agent to testify in cases in which DNA evidence would be admitted in US Courts.
 He would testify over 130 times at all levels of Federal and State courts.

 In 1994 through 1996, Adams left the FBI Laboratory to go back into the field in the Newark, NJ field office.
 While there, Adams supervised the Interstate Theft Squad and Multiagency Interstate Task Force.
 Further, Adams was the Violent Crimes program coordinator, leading two successful undercover operations.